 MIT Sloan has a history of producing world leading talent, including MIT notable alumni like Brian Halligan, CEO and co-founder of HubSpot, and John W Thompson, former chairman of Microsoft.

-But to earn a place among the brightest and best, you’ll have to pay a huge amount of money; the MIT MBA costs around $242,000 in total.
-This is largely down to the program’s tuition fees—which are the second highest among the M7—and the sky high costs of living and healthcare.
+But to earn a place among the brightest and best, you’ll have to pay a huge amount of money; the MIT MBA costs around $240,000 in total.
+This is largely down to the program’s tuition fees— above $160,000 for two years—and the sky high costs of living and healthcare.

-While the school has some of the lowest tuition fees among the M7, the cost of living at Stanford is around $10,000 higher than anywhere else.
-Healthcare cover is also among the more expensive options.
+While the school has the third lowest tuition fees among the M7, the cost of living at Stanford is around $10,000 higher than anywhere else.

 But Elise Smith, a Stanford MBA alum, thinks the cost is worth it.
 “While it was clear to me that every MBA program would offer finance and accounting, no other school focused so clearly on the soft skills that make the best leaders,” she says.

-The Harvard MBA cost of living is the second highest behind Stanford and it also has some of the highest cost of materials.
-In total, the Harvard MBA costs around $223,000.
+The Harvard MBA cost of living is the second highest behind Stanford at $63,000.
+In total, the Harvard MBA costs around $226,000.
 But for this price, you get to study at one of the world’s most iconic business schools, where the first ever MBA degree began.

 “It changed my perspectives on everything,” says Chris Riley, a Harvard MBA alum and founder of Guzman Energy, a clean energy startup.
 “I was in a room of tremendously smart people of different backgrounds, seeing a new range of perspectives as to how to solve problems.”

 6. The University of Chicago Booth School of Business

 Chicago Booth is another top producer of world leading talent, including Satya Nadella, CEO of Microsoft, and James M Kilts, former CEO of The Gillette Company.